The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

-which has a matrix structure analogous to the one of $H^\sigma(\mathbf{k})$ and $S(\mathbf{k})$; $\eta$ is a vanishing small positive real number.
-The frequency-dependent and momentum-dependent embedding potential matrix $\Delta^\sigma (\mathbf{k},\omega)$ accounts for the coupling between the SR and the bulk region and it is calculated by using the algorithm in Ref. \cite{ru.sa.08}. \\ Assuming that there are in total $N_\mathrm{TM}$ ferromagnetic TMs in the SR (see Fig. \ref{fig.FeW}), their $3d$ orbitals span a $2(5\times N_\mathrm{TM})$-dimensional subspace, that we call the ``correlated subspace'' (CS) (the factor $2$ accounts for the spin).
-The CS can be projected out from the rest of the system, which we refer to as the “bath” (B)\cite{ja.ha.09,ja.ko.10,Ja.15,dr.ru.17,ap.dr.18} and which includes the orthogonal subspace to the CS within the SR as well as the bulk region.
-In practice we use the algorithm in Ref. \cite{dr.ru.17} and perform the transformations
+We assume that there are in total $N_\mathrm{TM}$ atoms in the ferromagnetic layers of the surface region (see Fig. \ref{fig.FeW}).
+Their $3d$ orbitals span a $2(5\times N_\mathrm{TM})$-dimensional subspace of the surface region and we call it the ``correlated subspace'' (CS) (the factor $2$ accounts for the spin).
+The CS can be projected out from the rest of the system, which we refer to as the “bath” (B)\cite{ja.ha.09,ja.ha.10,ja.ko.10,Ja.15,dr.ru.17,ap.dr.18} and which includes the orthogonal subspace to the CS within the surface as well as the bulk region.
+To this aim, we change the basis set.
+Specifically, we perform the transformations \cite{dr.ru.17}